What the heck is CBD and why are so many people interested in it?

 Oil Extraction – The oldest and most ‘natural’ cannabinoid extraction method.
 Many CBD lovers attest to it being the best.
 It is the safest method, doesn’t cost a lot, and it’s simple to do.
 The process begins with the raw plant materials being decarboxylated (heated) to the desired temperature for a specific amount of time, activating its potency.
 Olive oil and the Hemp material are combined and heated again.
 This is when the cannabinoids are extracted and bind to the fatty molecules of the oil.

-Distillation – A crude plant oil is first created by forcing pressurized grain alcohol (Ethanol) through the dried and ground Hemp material.
+Distillation – Distillation is when crude plant oil is first created by forcing pressurized grain alcohol (Ethanol) through the dried and ground Hemp material.
 The alcohol is then thoroughly evaporated from the material, captured and filtered for reuse.
 Next, the crude oil is gently heated under a vacuum to separate CBD and other cannabinoids and terpenes from less desirable plant compounds such as fats, waxes, and pigments.
 The oil begins to evaporate and rise where it is collected in a condenser and you are left with the highly-concentrated, and highly-filtered CBD oil.

 The Distillation Process